Effective and Efficient Dropout for Deep Convolutional Neural Networks: Dropout for Deep Convolutional Neural Networks

 We illustrate mainstream convolutional transformation in Figure~\ref{fig:conv_architecture}.
-Conventional convolutional transformation follows process 2 and 3, namely an identity mapping of $\mathbf{X}$ and then a convolutional transformation $\mathcal{F}_{conv}$, which conforms to the formulation in Equation~\ref{formular:conv_op}.
-It worth noting that group convolution~\cite{krizhevsky2012imagenet} and depth-wise convolution~\cite{howard2017mobilenets} can also be represented under such formulation with customized constraints on the connection between channels.
+Conventional convolution transforms via the operation 2 and 4, namely an identity mapping of $\mathbf{X}$ and then a convolutional transformation $\mathcal{F}_{conv}$, which follows the formulation in Equation~\ref{formular:conv_op}.
+Other convolution transformations such as group convolution~\cite{krizhevsky2012imagenet} and depth-wise convolution~\cite{howard2017mobilenets} can also be formulated accordingly with their respective constraints on channel connections.

-One direction of mainstream exploration of convolutional transformation seeks to lengthen and/or widen the transformation here.
-For instance, NIN~\cite{lin2013network} lengthens $\mathcal{F}_{conv}$ by following the traditional filter kernel with two layers of multilayer perceptron transformation, which is structurally equivalent to appending it with two convolutional layers with $1 \times 1$ filter.
+Many convolutional transformations try to lengthen and/or widen the transformation.
+For instance, NIN~\cite{lin2013network} lengthens $\mathcal{F}_{conv}$ by following the filter kernel with two layers of multilayer perceptron transformation, which is structurally equivalent to two convolutional layers with $1 \times 1$ filter.
 Inception series~\cite{szegedy2015going,szegedy2017inception} widen $\mathcal{F}_{conv}$ with multiple heterogeneous transformation branches.
-ResNeXt~\cite{xie2017aggregated} follows similar strategy by duplicating it $P$ times $\mathcal{F}_{conv}(\mathbf{X}) = \sum_{i=1}^{P} \mathcal{F}_{conv_\_i}(\mathbf{X})$, where the transformations are all of the same topology.

-Another direction targets at the feature reusage by forwarding input channels information $\mathbf{X}$ directly to output channels $\mathbf{Y}$, as is indicated in process 5.
-One commonly-adopted type of the feature reusage is a shortcut of identity mapping proposed in ResNet~\cite{he2016deep,he2016identity}, that is $\mathbf{Y}=\mathcal{F}_{conv}(\mathbf{X}) + \mathbf{X}$.
-The shortcut structure facilitates gradient flowing back and encourages residual learning.
-DenseNet~\cite{huang2016densely} also proposes direct feature reusage by forwarding and appending input channels $\mathbf{X}$ directly to output channels $\mathbf{Y}$, specifically $\widetilde{\mathbf{Y}} = [\mathbf{X}; \mathbf{Y}]$.
+ResNeXt~\cite{xie2017aggregated} follows similar strategy by duplicating it $P$ times $\mathcal{F}_{conv}(\mathbf{X}) = \sum_{i=1}^{P} \mathcal{F}_{conv_\_i}(\mathbf{X})$, where the transformations are heterogeneous.
+Other convolutional transformations encourage feature reuse by forwarding input channels $\mathbf{X}$ directly to output channels $\mathbf{Y}$, as is indicated in operation 5.
+One commonly-adopted feature reuse is the shortcut of identity mapping proposed in ResNet~\cite{he2016deep,he2016identity}, i.e. $\mathbf{Y}=\mathcal{F}_{conv}(\mathbf{X}) + \mathbf{X}$.
+The shortcut structure facilitates gradient backpropagation and encourages residual learning.
+DenseNet~\cite{huang2016densely} instead proposes direct feature reuse by forwarding and appending input channels $\mathbf{X}$ directly to $\mathbf{Y}$, specifically $\widetilde{\mathbf{Y}} = [\mathbf{X}; \mathbf{Y}]$.